WordPress 5.0 Unveils the New Gutenberg Editor4 Min Read

 - The Gutenberg editors provide increased screen space which proves to be less distracting for developers.

 - Toggle the initial letter of the paragraph between small and large with a simple “Drop Cap” button.

 - The information button lets you have access to an overview of your page or post.
-You can have an exact estimation of the number of words, headings, paragraphs and blocks along with a list of Title and Headings.
+You can access information about the number of words, headings, paragraphs and blocks along with a list of Title and Headings.

 - If the toolbar along the block is distracting you, then you can move it to the top by changing the setting.

-- Saving every seconds count.
-Keeping this in mind, Gutenberg developers have come up with a vast group of shortcuts.
+- Saving every second count.
+Keeping this in mind, Gutenberg developers have come up with a vast amount of shortcuts.
 But keep in mind that there are still some bugs regarding these shortcuts.

 2. Separately shape each and every block